-AM·FM ETR radio/cassette player/compact disc auto changer controller/compact disc auto changer
+AM-FM radio/cassette player/compact disc changer controller/compact disc player with changer

 Using your audio system- -some basics

 This section describes some of the basic features on Toyota audio systems.
 Some information may not pertain to your system.